The thymus gland: moderator of the immune system

 Considering that it’s a gland, it fulfills a specific and essential purpose for your health.
 In this case, it’s interesting to note that the interior of the thymus gland contains a very important type of cell: the T lymphocytes.
 These cells are essential for the immune system.
 This is why it’s interesting to know more about this prominent gland that’s sometimes so poorly understood.

-To start, the thymus gland doesn’t control your emotions or enhance your happiness.
+To begin with, the thymus gland doesn’t control your emotions or enhance your happiness.
 However, it does control your appropriate immune response.

 The function of the thymus gland